uteluq/moodle-block_teluqchatbot/README.md

 - **RAG Mode**: Outperforms non-RAG mode in precision, relevance, completeness, and pedagogical utility, with clear, context-aware responses and no noticeable latency.
 - **Non-RAG Mode**: Offers satisfactory clarity and speed but may provide less accurate or overly general responses for course-specific queries.

-A detailed testing protocol is available (see project report, Section 3.2), with evaluation criteria including:
+A detailed testing protocol will be published, with evaluation criteria including:
 - Precision, relevance, clarity, and completeness of responses.
 - Response time, dialogue coherence, and pedagogical utility.
 - Comparative testing with and without RAG, using provided course PDFs.